Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

-- This season, Michael Porter Jr. has made 6.4 shots per game, which accounts for 11.1% of his team's total makes.

-- He's connected on 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.
+- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat give up 109.8 points per game, second-ranked in the NBA.
+- Allowing 109.8 points per game, the Heat are the second-ranked team in the NBA on defense.

-- The Heat are the sixth-ranked squad in the league, allowing 41.9 rebounds per game.
+- On the glass, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.

-- In terms of assists, the Heat are ranked 14th in the league, conceding 25.6 per game.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

 Michael Porter Jr. vs. the Heat